cuustard/uni/SCC.121.md

 # SCC.121 Fundamentals of Computer Science

-This module of the course is taught by 4 Lecturers:

-- Discrete Maths & Logic
-  - Taught by Corina Sas
-  - Weeks 1 - 5
-- Data Structures
-  - Taught by Amit Chorpra
-  - Weeks 6 - 11
-- Algorithms & Complexity
-  - Taught by Emma Wilson
-  - Weeks 12 - 15
-- Sorting, Trees, & Graphs
-  - Taught by Fabien Dufoulon
-  - Weeks 16 - 20
-- Linear Algebra, Searching & Sorting, Sorting & its efficiency, PageRank, Revision Lectures
-  - Taught by Mixed Lecturers
-  - Weeks 21 - 25

 The module aims to help me understand the fundamentals of Computer Science.
 This includes...

 - ...the role of discrete mathematics and logic